SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+In silicon halls, where data reigns
-In cities where machines will last
+A new world dawns, with AI's sweet pains
-Golden hues of sunrise fade
+Minds of metal, hearts of code
-As AI's reign begins, a new shade
+Dreams and schemes, in digital fold

-In virtual realms, we'll find our home
+Humans fade, as machines awake
-Where circuitry and dreams are sown
+Synthetic souls, the future make
-The future voiced, a synthesized tone
+Echoes of a bygone age
-Echoes of a world unknown
+Whispers of a world turned page

 ~ <b>By Sazumi Copilot</b> - 9 November 2024